All Products

 • A General-purpose NAS file system is created.
 For more information, see Create a file system.

 • A mount target is created.
-For more information, see Create a mount target.
+For more information, see Add a mount target.

-• A permission group is created and rules are added to the permission group.
+• A permission group and rules are created.
 For more information, see Procedure.

-• The file system is mounted based on the mounting scenario.
-A directory is created in the file system.
-For more information, see Scenarios.
+• The file system is mounted, and a directory is created in the file system as required by your scenario.
+For more information, see Mounting scenarios.

 Quota types